-Goodwill and fair value adjustments arising on the acquisition of a foreign operation are treated as assets and liabilities of the foreign operation and translated at the closing rate.
+Goodwill and fair value adjustments arising on the acquisition Note 1.
+Significant accounting policies (continued) of a foreign operation are treated as assets and liabilities of the foreign operation and translated at the closing rate.

 Revenue recognition

 Revenue is measured at the fair value of the consideration received or receivable.
 Amounts disclosed as revenue are net of returns, trade allowances, rebates and amounts collected on behalf of third parties.